ignotaC/epicanime/README.md

 Orphen ( both seasons ) - the OLD version from 90's -> NOT THE remastered.

-Kono Subarashii / konosuba with aqua godess ( all seasons ) also two OVA and movie
+Kono Subarashii / konosuba with aqua godess ( all seasons ) also two OVA and movie Now we also have  season of backstory of the crismon mages.

 Hinamatsuri - funny it was.